papis/papis/doc/source/install.rst

 `guix <https://guix.gnu.org/>`__ package manager installed and you would like to install ``papis`` the 'Guix way', you can use the included recipe from :download:`python-papis.scm <../../contrib/python-papis.scm>`.
-This recipe can be downloaded locally and installed using
+This recipe can be downloaded locally and installed using:

 .. code:: sh

     guix package --install-from-file=python-papis.scm

-This Guix recipe was made by running the following command
+This Guix recipe was made by running the following command:

 .. code:: sh